Catalog Review

 Prerequisites:

 Description: This course represents an exploration of a topic in religious studies.
 Topics will emphasize contemporary questions and experiential learning.
 Assignments will emphasize experiential learning and discussion.
 May be repeated when topic is different.
+TOPICS FOR Fall 2026: DANTE'S INFERNO PREREQUISITES: None This class devotes the term to reading through a modern English translation of the fourteenth-century Italian classic, Dante's "Inferno."
+We will discuss this exciting journey into the underworld from a variety of perspectives relating to its historical, artistic, theological, and linguistic contexts.

 291 FLD EXPERIENCE RELIGS STUDIES Active